1More Quad Driver In-Ear Headphones

 The Kevlar core headphone cable is non-detachable.
 It’s made of twisted oxygen-free copper and has an almost ‘rust-like’ appearance.
 It also features a 90° right angle 3.5 mm connector that makes these ‘phones better for portable use.

 Like most other premium headphones, the cable is also tangle-resistant.
 Unlike the previous Triple Driver model, the cable material is the same running all the way up to both earpieces.
-At the y-split, there is a small aluminum housing.
+At the y-split, there is a small aluminium housing.

 When you’re holding the cable in your hands, it feels very sleek, durable, and lightweight.
 Does the cable material cause any noticeable cable noise or ‘microphonics’ when it rubs against your shirt?